alabassiry/SeleniumTestAutomation/Readme.md

 Report can be found in "..\reports"

 ### API log files
-Log files acan be found in "..\APITestLogs"
+Log files acan be found in "\APITestLogs"